Bridging gaps & streamlining for innovation

 Key outcomes for learners:

 - Collaborative mindsets

-Learners have agency in their own learning through projects that are relevant to their community and life – empowerment through engagement & choice.
+Learners of all ages and backgrounds have agency in their own learning through projects that are relevant to their community and life – empowerment through engagement & choice.

 Build and foster diverse and inclusive workplace cultures that are streamlined for agility and digital transformation.